for a consultation

 ContentsWhat can I expect financially from my settlement?
+What am I entitled to in my NY divorce?
 What is realistic and what is popular myth?
 People misplace their confidence in "old wife’s tales".
 The most popular yet most mythical of these beliefs is that the cheating husband will be stripped of all marital assets, while the good and dutiful wife gets everything, including alimony.
 This is a popular misconception.

 Warning: The information contained herein is not intended to substitute for legal advice from your own retained lawyer in new york state.
 This article is merely informational in nature, and is based upon one attorney’s knowledge of the practice of family law, matrimonial law, domestic violence, child custody, child support and orders of protection.